ZupIT/charlescd-operator/README.md

 - If you have any questions or ideas, let's chat in our [**Zup Open Source Forum**](https://forum.zup.com.br).

-Thank you for evoluting CharlesCD!!!:heart::heart::heart:
+Thank you for evolving CharlesCD!!!:heart::heart::heart:

 Keep evolving :rocket